PRANAW2004/frontend-software-engineering-capstone/README.md

 ## CONFIGURATION AND SETUP

-- Clone the container file from the repository which contains .devcontainer
+- Clone the repository which contains .devcontainer
 - Open the folder in the vscode as a docker container
 - Change directory to frontend with the command "cd frontend"
 - Now run "npm install" to install all the necessary files